+In accordance with our objective of aligning executive compensation with our stockholders' interests, an important component of our executive compensation program are long-term incentive opportunities.
+Our current long-term incentive program for the NEOs generally consists of annual awards of equity compensation that are subject to multi-year time-based vesting schedules as well as performance-based vesting schedules.
 In 2018, we adopted a value-based approach for sizing equity awards, consistent with market practices.
 In determining the grant levels for equity awards, we consider a number of factors including an assessment of individual performance, competitive market practices, the number of unvested RSUs and stock options held by the executive and average exercise price (i.e., the retention value) of these stock options, the individual's overall contributions, and stockholder dilution.
 However, we do not use a formula or assign a particular weight to any one factor in determining equity award levels.
 Rather, the determination of equity grant levels is subjective, and the Organization and Compensation Committee awards equity grants at levels it believes in its judgment are reasonably competitive and consistent with our philosophy that a substantial portion of our executives' compensation should be performance-based and help to further link the interests of our executives with those of our stockholders, as well as to provide a retention incentive for the executive as well as an additional incentive to help create value for our stockholders.